peter-gyuk/image-processing-cli-API/README.md

 SAVE_PIXELS filename - Saves the image of the region after the previous operations as an overlay in color black on the initial image in the given file

+# Testing

+To run test, simply type ctest or make test after compiling.

+New tests can be added to the CMakeLists.txt file.

 # Classes